devaanshsinha/cogniflow/README.md

 ## Authentication

-- Provide `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` (copied from your Supabase project) in `.env`.
+- Provide `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` (copied from your Supabase project) in `web/.env.local`.
-- In the Supabase dashboard, set **Authentication → URL Configuration** to include your local origin (e.g. `http://localhost:3000`) so magic-link redirects succeed.
+- In the Supabase dashboard, set **Authentication → URL Configuration** to include your local origin (e.g. `http://localhost:3000`).
+- Enable the **Email/Password** provider (required) and optionally toggle “Confirm email” depending on your security needs.
-- Enable the GitHub provider (optional) and configure its callback URL to match your site URL.
+- Enable the **Google** provider and configure its callback URL to match your app domain/local origin.
-- During development, magic links are sent via Supabase email—check spam folders if you do not see them.
+- If you keep email confirmations enabled, configure SMTP in Supabase (Auth → Providers → Email) so verification emails are delivered.
+Otherwise disable confirmations for development.
+- Deploying with Vercel: set the same Supabase keys (and any API secrets) as environment variables in the Vercel project, enable the authentication providers in Supabase, and add your production domain to the Supabase redirect/callback list.

 ## Indexer Notes